Internet in China: Regulatory priorities

 The 2021 Data Security Law classifies data into different categories and establishes corresponding levels of protection.
 It imposes significant data localization requirements, in a response to the extraterritorial reach of the United States CLOUD Act or similar foreign laws.
 The 2021 Personal Information Protection Law is China's first comprehensive law on personal data rights and is modeled after the European Union's General Data Protection Regulation.
 In summer 2021, MIIT began a six-month long regulatory campaign to address a variety of consumer protection and unfair competition issues, including interoperability concerns, in the consumer internet sector.
 It held meetings with executives from major Chinese tech companies and instructed them that their companies could no longer block external links to competitors.

+Regarding regulation of the internet, the Resolution on the Major Achievements and Historical Experience of the Party over the Past Century states:

+The Party puts heavy emphasis on developing and creating new means of communication.
+It has [promoted integrated development of media, and worked to strengthen the penetration and credibility of media and its ability to guide and influence.
+The Central Committee has made it clear that failure in the cyberspace domain will spell disaster for the Party's long-term governance.
+The Party therefore attaches great importance to the Internet as the main arena, battleground, and frontline of the ideological struggle.
+It has improved the leadership and management systems for the Internet, regulated the cyberspace according to the law, and strived to foster a clean online environment.

 In 2022, the CAC issued measures and guidelines on security assessments for cross-border data transfers as part of an effort to institutionalize data transfer review mechanisms.
 In March 2022, China instituted its Regulations of Internet Information Service Recommendation Algorithms.
 Among other provisions, these regulations mandate the registration of algorithms with "public opinion properties" or "capacity for social mobilization".
 The companies that develop such algorithms must carry out security assessments.
 Since 2023, all apps provided in app stores require pre-approval from the Ministry of Industry and Information Technology.

+In March 2024, China's Provisions on Promoting and Regulating Cross-Border Data Flows, which CAC had issued, became effective.
+These provisions aim to integrate obligations across the Cyber Security Law, the Data Security Law, and the Personal Information Protection Law.
+Among other measures, it in certain circumstances it requires a CAC-led review of data exports across China's borders.